 Audience: Wa alaikum as-salam

 IWDM: Peace be upon you.
-We thank Allah, the one Lord of the heavens and the earth and everything there is, who created everything and who made excellent the human creature and gave us the most excellent model as leaders and examples to us, his servant, the messengers and prophets of the scripture.
-The best of them, the last of them, the completion of the human excellence that G-d intended for all people, Muhammad the Prophet, upon him be the prayers and the peace.
+We thank Allah, the one Lord over the heavens and the earth and everything there is, who created everything and who made excellent the human creature and gave us the most excellent model as leaders and examples to us, his servant, the messengers and prophets of the scripture.
+The best of them, the last of them, the completion of the human excellence that G-d intended for all people, Muhammad the Prophet, upon him be the prayers and the peace.(Sallallahu Alaihi wa Sallam Rabah)

 Before going to my typed notes here that I hope will guide me and keep me from talking too long.
 A little boy who just made six years old, July 6, 1996, not too long ago.
 He told me, he said, "Are you going to talk long?"